-We recognise that Eastwick will be one of the communities most impacted by the development but we are committed to working with residents to make sure our plans work for them.
+We recognise that Eastwick will be one of the communities most impacted by the development.
+We are committed to working with residents so they can help shape the Gilston Park Estate.
 The village will benefit from infrastructure investment, including improved transport connections and service provisions.
 Nearby open countryside will be protected and enhanced through features that will make it easier for residents to get outside and enjoy the local area.

 Open Space & Green Belt

 The southern part of Gilston Park Estate currently lies within the Green Belt.
 Within the Pre-Submission District Plan, in order to facilitate the development of urgently needed homes in a sustainable location, East Herts Council have amended the Green Belt boundary to accommodate development at the Gilston Area.

 We are going to see over 60% of green open space retained within Gilston Park Estate, with new walking paths, trails, parks, public gardens, countryside and woodland; as well as a whole range of new sports and playing facilities for new and existing residents to enjoy.